munchou/OpenClassrooms-Project-11/README.md

 There you gooo, that's it for that projet, cheers!

 P.S.: Sam, you are absolutely not fit to be a developer, I expect your resignation letter by next Monday. è_é

+P.P.S.: big thanks to Corentin and Arnadu! <3